Macular Degeneration Telescope

 "In a 219-patient, multi-center clinical study of the Implantable Macular Degeneration Telescope, 90 percent of patients achieved at least a 2-line gain in either their distance or best-corrected visual acuity, and 75 percent of patients improved their level of vision from severe or profound impairment to moderate impairment."

-The implantable telescope is placed into the eye with the poorest vision.
+The FDA approved implantable telescope is placed into the eye with the poorest vision.
 The telescope actually replaces the existing lens and magnifies images 2.5x.
+The effect of the magnification of an image decreases the blind spot that is located in one's central vision.

-Cornea specialists who are trained by Vision Care perform the implant procedure.
+Cornea and cataract eye specialists who are specially trained perform the implant procedure.

 It's not all over once the implant is in place.
 Training by a low vision specialist is necessary to teach the patient how to coordinate their vision - with one eye having central vision and the other eye peripheral vision - before and after the implant.